Why Should I Use Notifications in Project Management Software?

 Managing notifications in project management software

 Look for a project management software solution that allows you to select which immediate notifications you receive.
-In addition, your chosen software should offer the ability to disable any or all of the regular notifications.
+Your chosen software should also offer the ability to disable any or all of the regular notifications.
 For instance, you may want to receive daily digest emails and product reminders but not “to-do” emails.

 You should also be able to choose how you receive your notifications.
 If you have multiple email addresses, you need to be able to specify where to send notifications.